 An increased focus on cleaning and sanitation, including the addition of hand-washing stations and hand sanitizers in key areas.
 There are hand sanitizers and hand washing stations all over so use them!

 Make a reservation in the Disneyland app ahead of time at many dining locations: La Brea Bakery Cafe, Naples, Ralph Brennan’s Jazz Kitchen, Tortilla Jo’s and Uva Bar.
 Another option, you can look for a reservation in the app Open Table for Naples, Ballast Point or Tortilla Jo’s.
 The other option is to just go directly to the dining location once you arrive.
 You will be added to the wait list or be seated depending on availability.
 Many locations don’t offer reservations it’s just first come first served at the following establishments, Asian Street Eats, Black Tap Craft Burgers & Shakes and Earl of Sandwich.
 Look in the Disneyland app to see all the dining options that are open at this time.
 Search under Dining in the app.

 Pro Tip: If you want to guarantee entrance into Downtown Disney book a dining reservation for the day you plan to go.
-When you get to the parking lot or line for security you can show them your dining reservation to skip any line.
+When you get to the parking lot or line for security you can show them your dining reservation to skip the line.
 They will give you immediate access if there is a wait to get inside Downtown Disney.
+They will only let you in 15 minutes prior to your reservation though.
 This tip is helpful on weekends when it gets busy.